rabtennamgyal/TOP-Project-Battleship/README.md

 also start adding the responsive codes ( mixin ).

-2. Add intructions when playing the game for players.
-Add hovering effect showing which ships is being placed currently.

-3. Need to make computer logic
+2. Need to make computer logic

 🤷‍♂️ last hovering effect of carrier still lingers.
-🤷‍♂️ pressed dom div changes the turn even if it is already pressed.